2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 The Remuneration Committee consists of four Directors (three Outside Directors and one Inside Director), and is chaired by an Outside Director.
 The Remuneration Committee formulates policies on the determination of remuneration for individual Directors and Chief Officers and determines remuneration for individual Directors and Chief Officers.

-(Note) Mr. Shinobu Murakawa was selected as a new Remuneration Committee member at the meeting of the Board of Directors held on June 18, 2024, and Mr. Hiroo Unoura retired from his position as a Remuneration Committee member at the conclusion of the General Meeting of Shareholders held on the same day, so that the number of meetings of the Remuneration Committee is different for them than for the other Directors.
+(Note) Ms. Etsuko Okajima was newly elected as a member of the Remuneration Committee at a meeting of the Board of Directors held on June 26, 2025, and Mr. David Macdonald resigned from his position as a member of the Remuneration Committee as of the General Meeting of Shareholders held on the same day.
+Accordingly, for these people, the number of meetings of the Remuneration Committee is different from the other Directors.

 7. Audit Committee